-Information You Need To Know

-Specialist Permit to Keep and Sell Protected Animals (Fauna Dealer) (Class 2)

-as per Schedule 1 of the National Parks and Wildlife (Wildlife) Regulations 2019

-The Specialist Permit to Keep and Sell Protected Animals (Fauna Dealer) (Class 2), as set out in Schedule 1 of the National Parks and Wildlife (Wildlife) Regulations 2019, is granted pursuant to section 58 of the National Parks and Wildlife Act 1972 (the Act) and subject to the Act and the Regulations and Proclamations made under the Act.

-The permit entitles the holder in the course of carrying on a business of dealing in protected animals to which the permit relates to keep and sell-

-- (a) protected animals of the species listed in Schedule 6 of the National Parks and Wildlife (Wildlife) Regulations 2019; and - (b) specialist animals identified in the permit by reference to their species or other class to which they belong.
+Information You Need To Know Specialist Permit to Keep and Sell Protected Animals (Hobbyist/Recreational) (Class 3) as per Schedule 1 of the National Parks and Wildlife (Wildlife) Regulations 2019 The Specialist Permit to Keep and Sell Protected Animals (Hobbyist/Recreational) (Class 3), as set out in Schedule 1 of the National Parks and Wildlife (Wildlife) Regulations 2019, is granted pursuant to section 58 of the National Parks and Wildlife Act 1972 (the Act) and subject to the Act and the Regulations and Proclamations made under the Act.
+The permit entitles the holder (being a person who keeps protected animals to which the permit relates for private use and does not carry on a business of dealing in those protected animals) to keep and sell or give- - (a) protected animals of the species listed in Schedule 6 of the National Parks and Wildlife (Wildlife) Regulations 2019; and - (b) specialist animals identified in the permit by reference to their species or other class to which they belong.
 Under the Act, a protected animal is:

-- a) any mammal, bird or reptile indigenous to Australia; or - b) any migratory mammal, bird or reptile that periodically or occasionally migrates to, and lives in, Australia; or - c) any animal of a species referred to in Schedule 7, 8 or 9; or - d) any animal of a species declared by regulation to be a species of protected animals,but is not any of the animals referred to in Schedule 10 of the Act or any animals declared by regulation to be unprotected.
+- a) any mammal, bird or reptile indigenous to Australia; or - b) any migratory mammal, bird or reptile that periodically or occasionally migrates to, and lives in, Australia; or - c) any animal of a species referred to in Schedule 7, 8 or 9; or - d) any animal of a species declared by regulation to be a species of protected animals, but is not any of the animals referred to in Schedule 10 of the Act or any animals declared by regulation to be unprotected.
 In addition to the limitations, restrictions and conditions included in the permit, the permit holder must also comply with the legislative and regulatory provisions which relate to the permit.
-A summary of the relevant provisions relating to the Specialist Permit to Keep and Sell Protected Animals (Fauna Dealer) (Class 2), as described in Schedule 1 of the National Parks and Wildlife (Wildlife) Regulations 2019, is set out below.
-The legislation and regulations can be viewed in their entirety at www.legislation.sa.qov.au

-National Parks and Wildlife Act 1972

-Keeping and sale of protected animals (section 58)

-Under section 58 of the Act, unless you are authorised by a permit granted under section 58, it is a criminal offence to:

-• keep more than one animal that is a protected animal of a prescribed species (these are the basic species listed in Schedule 6 of the National Parks and Wildlife (Wildlife) Regulations 2019); and
+A summary of the relevant provisions relating to the Specialist Permit to Keep and Sell Protected Animals (Hobbyist/Recreational) (Class 3), as described in Schedule 1 of the National Parks and Wildlife (Wildlife) Regulations 2019, is set out below.
+The legislation and regulations can be viewed in their entirety at www.legislation.sa.gov.au National Parks and Wildlife Act 1972 Keeping and sale of protected animals (section 58) Under section 58 of the Act, unless you are authorised by a permit granted under section 58, it is a criminal offence to: keep more than one animal that is a protected animal of a prescribed species (these are the basic species listed in Schedule 6 of the National Parks and Wildlife (Wildlife) Regulations 2019); and